 This General Plan references numerous public agencies, geographic areas, and political boundaries, which often share a common name.
 For example, the proper noun "Contra Costa County" can refer to either the public agency led by the Contra Costa County Board of Supervisors, or the geographic area defined by Contra Costa County's borders.
 To avoid confusion, this General Plan uses capital letters when referencing public agencies and lowercase letters when referencing political boundaries or geographic areas.
-Thus, "the County" (capitalized "C") means the governing body of Contra Costa County's borders.
+Thus, "the County" (capitalized "C") means the governing body of Contra Costa County, while "the county" (lowercase "c") means the territory within Contra Costa County's borders.
 In instances where complete proper nouns are used, the meaning should be discernible from the context.